nikitavoloboev/data/programming-languages/go/go-libraries/go-libraries.md

 - [Collection of compression libraries for Go](https://github.com/dsnet/compress)
 - [monkey](https://github.com/bouk/monkey) - Monkey patching in Go.
 - [gopsutil](https://github.com/shirou/gopsutil) - psutil for golang.
+- [schedgroup](https://github.com/mdlayher/schedgroup) - Provides a goroutine worker pool which schedules tasks to be performed at or after a specified time.

 ## Links